PowerfulBacon/GJ2022/README.md

 The global game jam lasted from 20/01/2022 to 30/01/2022 and in this time approximately ~12000 lines of code have been added to the repo and ~3000 removed, probably going to take a break for a while to get less burnt out.

+Unfortunately I spent a lot of time making the engine robust, so didn't get to implement as many game related features as I hoped, however in the future it would be nice to add pawn health systems, atmospherics, environmental dangers, hostile NPCs, improved textures for pawns etc.

 ## Initial Game Plan

 A game made around the theme of Duality.